 That same year.
 While at the academy, Monessa, aside from pursuing her desired career as part of the US Air Force, served as a Squadron Commander, a Division-1 tennis player, a Glider Instructor Pilot, and a member of the Glider Acrobatic Team, among other essential positions.
 In 2004, Monessa graduated with a Bachelor of Science degree in Astronautical Engineering from USAFA.

 Monessa proved herself and finished the course as one of the top student pilots in her class.
 She was then chosen to fly either a fighter or a bomber aircraft.
-After her course at Moody Air Force, she went to Laughlin Air Force Base in Del Rio, Texas and Sheppard Air Force Base in Wichita Falls to fly the T-38.
+After her course at Moody Air Force, she went to Laughlin Air Force Base in Del Rio, Texas and Sheppard Air Force Base in Wichita to fly the T-38.

 In her training there, Monessa learned the basics of formation flying, offensive and defensive fighter maneuvering, and surface attack bombing techniques.
 Monessa went through intense studying and was put in a variety of stressful situations in order to pass this training.